bjyurkovich/battery_model_python/README.md

 ```
 > If you don't have `virtualenv`, you may need to `pip install virtualenv`.

-Then just run the model:
+Then just run the model which runs a simple step profile generated in the file `battery_model.py`:

 ```bash
 python battery_model.py